Jollywatt/typst-fletcher/src/nodes.typ

 /// Nodes can have various shapes (rect, circle), styles (fill, stroke).
 #let node(
   ..args,
-  /// Content to draw in the node. -> content
+  /// Content to draw in the node.
+  ///
+  /// This content is measured to automatically determine the size of the node.
+  /// The @debug.node.body debug option shows the body's bounding box after @node.inset is applied.
+  /// -> content
   body: none,
   /// The shape of the node's body enclosing its label.
   ///
   /// Built-in shapes are #fletcher.shapes.NODE_SHAPES.keys().map(it => raw(repr(it))).join(last: [ and ])[, ].
+  ///
+  /// Some node shapes accept other styling options which can be passed as arguments to @node.
   ///
   /// See also the @node-shapes section of the manual.
   /// -> auto | none | string